zupo/nix/README.md

 # Ready for features

-And that's basically it!
-You have a minimal NixOS running on your Raspberry PI.
-Now browse `.nix` files in the [`features/` directory](https://github.com/zupo/nix/features), copy their configuration into your `/etc/nixos/configuration.nix` and re-run `nixos-rebuild switch`.
+Now that you have the base NixOS install running on your Raspberry PI you can browse `.nix` files in the [`features/` directory](https://github.com/zupo/nix/features), copy their configuration into your `/etc/nixos/configuration.nix` and re-run `nixos-rebuild switch`.

 Let's try one for practice: the home theater software Kodi.